-For more veges to plant in your region, check out our planting poster and calendar here
+For more veges to plant in your region, check out our Planting Calendar here

 It's time to harvest the last of your summer and autumn crops including beetroot, bok choi, broccoli, capsicums, carrots, courgettes, cucumber, kale, leeks, spring onions, sweetcorn.

 Check out our recipe section for tasty recipes for your harvests.

 - Pumpkins - pick pumpkins in areas where you want to get rid of vines, as they can take up a lot of room.
 Cut the stalk from the vine, leaving the handle-type stem on the pumpkin.
 Store somewhere dry off the ground.